Eurydia/notes-on-clean-programming-language/docs/the-stdenv-module/stdchar.md

 **Behavior**

-Returns a one-character string containing only `a`.
+Returns a one-character string containing `a`.

 **Usage**